jcklie/anki-maobi/README.md

 The chinese character and stroke order data used by *Hanzi Writer* is derived from the [Make me a Hanzi](https://github.com/skishore/makemeahanzi).
 The data can be found in the [Hanzi Writer Data](https://github.com/chanind/hanzi-writer-data) repo.

+## Quickstart

+1. Install the addon via the code found on the [maobi Anki page](https://ankiweb.net/shared/info/931477147).
+2. Download and import the [example deck](https://github.com/Rentier/anki-maobi/blob/master/data/Maobi.apkg).
+3. Restart Anki.
+4. Open the deck and start writing!

 ## Configuration

-In order to use *maobi*, you need to follow these simple steps:
+In order to use *maobi* for your own deck, you need to follow these simple steps:

 ### Download the add-on from the Anki homepage